twome/sublime-racket/readme.md

-# Racket Syntax Highlighting for Sublime Text #
+# Racket syntax highlighting for Sublime Text

-Adds Racket Syntax Highlighting and Build System to Sublime Text 2.
+Adds a very basic and incomplete Racket syntax highlighting to Sublime Text 3.